tilt-dev/company/README.md

 # How do I change it?

+If there's a problem with the handbook that you'd like to solve, it's possible you're not sure 1) what a good solution would be, 2) whether enough other people agree it's a problem that it's worth fixing, or 3) [what the goal of the existing process is](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence).
+Consider seeking input from teammates via whatever medium you think would be effective before expending a bunch of effort writing up a specific solution, as you likely would with a non-trivial code change.
+Include relevant context from such conversations in your PR.

-If you think a given process can be improved, suggest a change in this handbook by creating a PR.
+If you come up with a way to improve the handbook (whether after speaking to teammates or not), suggest a change by creating a PR.
 Invite other Tilters to discuss the change to get buy-in.
 As with any other PR, if it is non-trivial, include in the PR's description a statement of the problem the PR is attempting to solve.

 We currently don't have a strict approval process, so use your personal judgement to decide who you should ask for review, and when a PR should be merged.
 For example, if you are correcting an obvious typo, you can probably commit directly to `master` without even creating a PR.
 But if you are proposing a change to vacation policy, you probably need to get approval from Dan B.